oleksandr-senych/WebMessenger/README.md

 # WebMessenger
 Web Messenger implementation.
-Uses React for front-end and Python(FastAPI) for back-end).
+Uses React for front-end and Python(FastAPI) for back-end.